t9fiction/blockchain-game/README.md

 - **Error Handling**: Transactions are wrapped in try-catch blocks to prevent failures from crashing the application.

 ## Future Improvements
-- **Full Integration with Arbitrum Sepolia**: Enable seamless switching between Sepolia and Arbitrum Sepolia networks on the frontend.
 - **Leaderboards**: Add a leaderboard to display top players and their token earnings.
 - **UI Enhancements**: Introduce animations and visuals to enhance user engagement.
 - **Mainnet Deployment**: Prepare contracts and UI for deployment to Ethereum mainnet or other EVM-compatible mainnets.